 However, be that as it may, it also is a fact that some Italian Americans DID take part in organized crime.
 Example: One Tony Licata (owner of the Sea Breeze restaurant in Tampa Fla.) had to testify during an investigation into organized crime in the Tampa Fla.
 Area.
 [17C] And according to the Wikipedia, [17D] one Nick Licata (1897 - 1974) was supposed to have been the Boss of the Los Angeles crime family from 1967 until his death in 1974.
 [17E]

 And there is yet one other factor that must be added.
-At the time, it was customary for Mafia hit-men (aka assassins) to use axes, clubs etc, for added emphases; --- As a sort of warning to others not to mess with the Mafia etc.
+At the time, it was customary for Mafia hit-men (aka assassins) to use axes, clubs, etc, for added emphasis; --- As a sort of warning to others not to mess with the Mafia etc.